-If you need the stalks to stay fresh for about a week or more, you can try a more sophisticated method of storing the spears in a jar with some water.
+If you need the stalks to stay fresh for a week or more, you can try a more sophisticated method of storing the spears in a jar with some water.

-To do that, you need a jar or container with about an inch of water.
-You place the asparagus upright in that container and loosely cover the top of the stalks with a plastic or freezer bag.
+Place the asparagus upright in that container and loosely cover the top of the stalks with a plastic or freezer bag.
 Do not secure the bag, just drape it over the bunch.
 The vegetable still needs some air circulation to keep fresh.
-Change the water if it gets cloudy.

-Can You Freeze Asparagus
+Can You Freeze Asparagus?

 Even if you follow the fancy storage methods outlined above, asparagus still does not last that long.
 And it’s way too pricey to leave it to waste.